An overview of UK visas which allow the visa holder to work in the UK

 This section provides guidance on the two work routes of the points based system and an overview of the other visas that will allow someone to work in the UK.

-- The Global Talent visa is for Academics and Researchers who wish to work at Queen Mary;
+- The Global Talent visa is for eligible academics and researchers who wish to work at Queen Mary;

 - The Skilled Worker visa is for indiviudals offered eligible employment at Queen Mary.

-Please select the links below for more information about the relevant visa routes.
+Please select the links below for more information about the relevant visa routes and their eligibility criteria.